A Guide To

 Address: 125 Church Street

-Hagan Fine art is located in a pretty pink building that sits on the triangle that’s framed by Market and Beaufain Streets in the heart of Downtown Charleston.
+Hagan Fine Art is located in a pretty pink building that sits on the triangle that’s framed by Market and Beaufain Streets in the heart of Downtown Charleston.
 The gallery houses six showrooms and the working studio of owner and artist, Karen Hewitt Hagan.
-At Hagen, you will find an exciting collection of Lowcountry, American, European, and Russian landscapes, interiors, and still life as well as romantic figurative and abstract art, paintings, and sculptures.
+At Hagan, you will find an exciting collection of Lowcountry, American, European, and Russian landscapes, interiors, and still life as well as romantic figurative and abstract art, paintings, and sculptures.
 Hagan offers private By Appointment shopping experiences to find the perfect pieces for your homes and collections.
-Gallery Hours: Tuesday-Saturday 11 am-5 pm.

 Gibbes Museum